MariSchn/ETH-Algorithms-Lab-2024/Week_05/Moving_Books/README.md

     Therefore, our check is: for each required friend `i` from `0` to $f-1$, we must ensure that `strengths[i] >= weights[i * k]`.
 If this condition fails for any `i`, then `is_possible(k)` is `false`.
 If it holds for all required friends, it's `true`.

+**Note**: The code does not extract this logic into a separate function, as the actual check is not very complicated, but structuring it this way it is easier to understand.

 By combining the binary search with this greedy check, we can efficiently find the minimum required number of trips, $k^*$, and the final answer will be $3k^* - 1$.
+### Code
 ```cpp
 #include<iostream>
 #include<vector>